-Even more luckily, this week’s Cheat Sheet is here with 6 of our best tips for using analytics to make your content work much harder.
-(And yes we know that 6 is weird number.)
+Even more, luckily, this week’s Cheat Sheet is here with 6 of our best tips for using analytics to make your content work much harder.
+(And yes we know that 6 is a weird number.)

 You’re busy, we’re busy.
 So there isn’t time to talk about every single metric that could hold some precious nuggets of data for you.